 When the western arm of the Roman Empire fell in 476 AD, the Eastern, Byzantine arm remained, ruling over much of Anatolia from the imperial seat of Constantinople.
-Anatolia, ruled by a Christian empire, would be subjected to various raids from Islamic powers beginning in the 7th century.
-The Seljuks would eventually bring an end to Byzantine rule over the region.
+Anatolia, ruled by the Christian Ancient Byzantium empire, would be subjected to various raids from Islamic powers beginning in the 7th century.
+The Seljuks would eventually bring an end to the Byzantine Empire‘s rule over the region.
 It was the Seljuks who called themselves “sultans”, an Arabic title signifying power, and adopted the language of their Persian instructors, making Persian the lingua franca of the empire.
-In 1354, Ankara was captured by Orhan, the second sultan of the Ottoman dynasty.
+In 1354, Ankara was captured by Orhan, the second Ottoman sultan of the dynasty.
 Constantinople would later be captured by the Ottomans, and renamed Istanbul.

 The Ottoman Empire lasted until the 20th century.
-Ankara became the centre of the resistance movement against the sultan.
+Ankara became the centre of the Turkish War resistance movement against the sultan.
 In 1923, Ankara was declared the capital of Turkey, now a republic.

 Must-Visit Places in Ankara

-Another significant monument is the Mausoleum of Ataturk, built as a memorial to the founder of the Republic of Turkey, and the Ankara Castle (Kalesi), a former military stronghold that offers a great view of the city.
+Another significant monument is the Mausoleum of Ataturk, built as a memorial to the founder of the Republic of Turkey, and the Ankara Castle (Kalesi), a former military stronghold that offers stunning views of the city.

-Kocatepe Mosque, built between 1967 and 1987, is the largest mosque in Ankara and one of the largest in the world, a landmark that can be seen from almost anywhere in central Ankara.
+Kocatepe Mosque, built between 1967 and 1987, is the largest mosque in Ankara and one of the largest in the world, a landmark that can be seen from almost anywhere in the Ankara city centre.